cms-analysis/HiggsAnalysis-CombinedLimit/test/DatacardViewer/TASKS.md

 + Improve datacardShapeMap parser.
 + Fix environment for Datacard.py and DatacardParser.py.
 + Add "Others" dialog in nuissances menu.
++ Improve current search, to search/sort by bin/proccess/nuissance.
 + Add Server uploader response to the client.
 + Add smartlinks for datacards.